sgauthamr2001/RISC-V_Bit_Manip/README.md

 - Zbs, Extensions to perform single-bit operations like bit clear, set etc.

 ### The repo structure is as follows:
 - bbox.bsv - The top module of the design.
-Has the interface definition and module definition which calls the BitManip calculation.
+Has the interface definition and module definition which calls the BitManip computation.
 - Makefile - Has make commands to generate_verilog and simulate.
 - src/ - The directory where the files which the student should edit are present here.
 The files present are
 	- compute.bsv - The top function which selects between the functions implemented for the spec depending on the instruction.